 However, as with opposite sex couples who live together and choose not to marry in either a civil or religious ceremony, same sex couples who do not have a civil partnership or choose not to marry do not have the same rights or legal remedies.

 You can however do a number of things to safeguard yourself and your family including

 - Pre/Post Nuptial Agreement

 - Provision in your Will for your loved ones

 - Owning property in different shares and having a Declaration of Trust.

 It is essential that arrangements are agreed at the outset to mitigate any future misunderstanding or expensive litigation.
-For more information on your options contact us or visit our website / family law.
+For more information on your options contact us on 0191 284 0363.